jangler/oracles-randomizer/doc/technical.md

 - 20 = set when talking to cursed queen fairy; needed to receive fairy powder
 - 21 = landed in the world at start of game
 - 22 = talked to bridge-building foreman; needed for animal companion event
+- 24 = checked in fairies' woods?
 - 26 = rafton completed raft
 - 27 = cured king zora
+- 29 = checked in fairies' woods?
 - 2a = entered symmetry city brother's house
+- 2b = fairies put the forest back in order
 - 2e = listened to symmetry city wife's problem
 - 2f = got crown key from goron elder
 - 30 = cleansed the zora seas